All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Kidney and Liver Health

 Organ function naturally declines with age.
 Your physician will check kidney and liver markers before starting peptide therapy and monitor them periodically throughout treatment.
-GLP-1 peptides do not require dose adjustment for mild to moderate kidney impairment.
+GLP-1 peptides don't require dose adjustment for mild to moderate kidney impairment.

 Hydration

 GI side effects from GLP-1 peptides can cause fluid loss.
 Seniors are at higher risk for dehydration because thirst signals weaken with age.
-Proactive fluid intake is an essential part of treatment.
+Proactive fluid intake is an important part of treatment.

 Contraindications